The Last Days of Sylvia Plath

 The Last Days of Sylvia Plath highlights how a writer can be shaped after their death and the subsequent fallout from posthumous literary editing.
 Rollyson’s inclusion of previously unused primary sources and extended discussion of Susan Fromberg Schaeffer’s Poison, a work not applied to Plath’s life and afterlife in any detail before, offers new angles and interpretations.
 Gail Crowther, coauthor of These Ghostly Archives: The Unearthing of Sylvia Plath

 Carl Rollyson is professor emeritus of journalism at Baruch College, CUNY.
 He is author of many biographies, including Sylvia Plath Day by Day, Volumes 1 & 2; William Faulkner Day by Day; A Real American Character: The Life of Walter Brennan; Hollywood Enigma: Dana Andrews; and Marilyn Monroe: A Life of the Actress, Revised and Updated.
 He is also coauthor (with Lisa Paddock) of Susan Sontag: The Making of an Icon, Revised and Updated.
 His reviews of biographies have appeared in the Wall Street Journal, Washington Post, and New Criterion.
-He also writes a weekly column on biography for the New York Sun.
+He also writes a column on biography twice a week for the New York Sun.

 Find what you’re looking for...